Oh, happy day! My copy of the Field Guide to the Lost Flower of Crete has arrived.

-I hope to plan book launches for the fall.
-In the meantime you can celebrate with a glass of champagne holding your own copy in your hands.
 You can order the collection world wide from your favourite independent bookstore or directly from McGill-Queen’s University Press.
 Enjoy and may we soon meet in person in the real world.

 You travel only with the clothes you’re wearing on the night ferry from Athens to Crete.

 Thyme clings, high / and away from the grazing and scents / the air.